 To find more out about the features of an earthworm please visit our Earthworm Identification page.

 You can identify an earthworm by looking at a number of external features, such as the head, male pour and clitellum.
 Because earthworms are small you need a microscope and an identification guide.
-If you are looking a UK species there is a key to the 27 different species of earthworms.
+If you are looking a British there is a key to the 31 different species of earthworms.

-If you are interested in identifying and recording earthworms please visit our Earthworm Recording Scheme pages.
+If you are interested in identifying earthworms and would like to know what resources are available please visit our Identifying Earthworms page.

 It is not fully understood why earthworms come up to the surface when it rains, though there are a few theories.
 The theory with the most evidence is that earthworms find it easier to move across the soil surface when it is wet, to find food, new habitats or a mate.